lifepillar/vim-mucomplete/Readme.md

 triggers by default.
 It also changes how `<c-j>` and `<c-h>` work when the pop-up menu is visible (and only in that situation).
 You may override MUcomplete's defaults, of course, or prevent MUcomplete to define any mappings at all.
-MUcomplete also defines thin wrappers for `<cr>`, `<c-e>`, `<c-y>` in Insert mode, which do not change the functionality of those keys in any way (it just records that one of those keys has been pressed).
 Read the documentation for options and for hints about making MUcomplete work with plugins having conflicting mappings.*

 By default, MUcomplete attempts: